Cognigy/Documentation/docs/en/docs/ai/flow-nodes/message/question.md

 ## Reconfirmation Settings
 <div class="divider"></div>

-Allows for answers to be reconfirmed before continuing. this is especially useful when using voicebots and reconfirming what the bot understood (e.g. in Number questions when the user said "_my number is three double five triple nine five six eight_").
+Allows for answers to be reconfirmed before continuing. this is especially useful when using voicebots and reconfirming what the bot understood (for example, in Number questions when the user said "_my number is three double five triple nine five six eight_").
 The answer given to the reconfirmation question has to be a yes/no style answer and follows the same rules as a Yes/No Question.

-Reconfirmation Questions can contain a specific token [ANSWER] which will be replaced with a short form version of the given answer (e.g. "3 EUR" in a Money question).
+Reconfirmation Questions can contain a specific token [ANSWER] which will be replaced with a short form version of the given answer (for example, "3 EUR" in a Money question).
 The short form answer is taken from `input.activeQuestion.tentativeShortFormAnswer`;

 Reconfirmation Questions can have a specific reprompt set, which will be be output before the question if the answer to the question is not of yes/no style.